DavidOlutmi/OverTheWire-Bandit/README.md

 - The password for the next level is stored in the file data.txt next to the word millionth

 🧠 Approach:
-- Use the Strings and grep command to find the line in the file that began with "millionth"/
+- Use the Strings and grep command to find the line in the file that begins with "millionth"/

 🔧 Commands Used:
 - ls